 - The infrastructure and support functions at USSF installations are provided by USAF personnel under the command and control of the USSF installation commander.
 USAF lawyers, doctors, civil engineers, chaplains, etc., are assigned to USSF commands to provide functional support to USSF units and missions.
 Commissioned officers of the USAF and USSF can command organizations and personnel in either Military Service. - Relative to the USAF, the USSF has two fewer echelons of command in its organizational chain in an effort to remain a lean and agile Service.
-There are servicing legal offices at each echelon of command, similar to the USAF, and judge advocates are assigned to USSF legal offices.
+There are servicing legal offices at each echelon of command, similar to the USAF, and judge advocates are assigned to USSF installation legal offices.
 The USSF echelons of command are described below: - -- Field Command: A major subdivision of the USSF that is directly subordinate to the Chief of Space Operations (CSO) at the headquarters.
-The field command is the USSF equivalent to the MAJCOM and NAF and has General Court-Martial Convening Authority (GCMCA) over its subordinate deltas and squadrons, consisting of both Airmen and Guardians. - -- Delta: The echelon of command between field commands and squadrons.
+The field command is the USSF equivalent to the USAF's Major Command (MAJCOM) and Numbered Air Force (NAF), and has General Court-Martial Convening Authority (GCMCA) over its subordinate deltas and squadrons, consisting of both Airmen and Guardians. - -- Delta: The echelon of command between field commands and squadrons.
 Deltas are the USSF equivalent of the USAF wing and group.
 The Commander of a delta has Special Court-Martial Convening Authority (SPCMCA) over its subordinate units. - -- Squadrons: The basic building block organization of the USSF, similar to the USAF, providing a specific mission or support capability.
 Squadrons generally report directly to the deltas. - The USSF reporting chain and echelons of command are depicted and compared to the USAF in the following organizational chart

-USSF SECAF Secretariat CSAF CS0 OCSO/Space Staff Air Staff EXECUTIVE LEVEL SERVICE LEVEL Major Command Field Command NAF Wing Delta/Garrison Group
+USSF U.S. AIR FORCE SECAF Secretariat CSAF CS0 Air Staff OCSO/Space Staff EXECUTIVE LEVEL SERVICE LEVEL Major Command Field Command NAF Wing Delta Group